damosman/CourseRepo/README.md

 dotnet run
 ```

-6. Explore the API: Navigate to https://localhost:****/swagger in your preferred web browser to access the Swagger UI and explore the API endpoints.
+6. Explore the API: Navigate to https://localhost:44306/swagger in your preferred web browser to access the Swagger UI and explore the API endpoints.
 ## API Endpoints

-The API provides the following endpoints for managing courses and registering students:
+The API provides the following endpoints for managing courses:

--
+- `GET` /api/courses: Retrieves a list of all courses in the bootcamp.
+- `GET` /api/courses/{id}: Retrieve the details of a specific course by its ID.
+- `POST` /api/courses: Create a new bootcamp course.
+- `PUT` /api/courses/{id}: Update an existing course.
+- `DELETE` /api/courses/{id}: Delete a course by ID.

 ## License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.